oss-generic/process/docs/OverseeingIssuePrLifeCycle.md

     for change requests (_misc. posts_ do not need priority labels).
 This is to ensure that all issues get prioritized using a uniform scale.

-# Assigning reviewers for PRs
+# Requesting reviews for PRs

-* A PR should have **1 or more `reviewers`** (See [Reviewing PRs](ReviewingPrs.md) for more info)<br>
+* A PR should have **1 or more `reviewers`**.
+See [Reviewing PRs](ReviewingPrs.md).<br>
   The `assignees` field can be left empty.

 * PRs created by core members:
-  * Author may request reviews from at least one core member.
+  * Author may request a review from a core member.
 Else, team lead will assign reviewers for the PR.

     > GitHub's _blame_ feature (or a third-party service such as _mentionbot_) can help to find suitable reviewers.
-    > **Currently active** Developers who have touched the same code before and leads of the areas touched by the PR
+    > **Currently active** developers who have touched the same code before and leads of the areas touched by the PR
     > are potential reviewers.

 * PRs created by non-core members:
-  * Team lead should request reviews based on the members' expertise areas.
+  * Team lead should request reviews based on the members' areas of expertise.
   * Core members can volunteer as reviewers by requesting a review from self.

 * After a PR has been approved by all reviewers, the last reviewer to approve should request a